AmitYativ/Interpolation-Methods/README.md

 # Interpolation-Methods

-Interpolation Applied to Specific Heat of Substances
+This program utilizes interpolation methods, such as Spline Interpolation, Lagrange Interpolation, and Neville's Algorithm, to calculate Specific Heat with of temperature nodes of a substance.